ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

     :width: 400pt

-If you prefer, you can use Docker to avoid having to install MAPDL locally.
+If you want to avoid having to install MAPDL locally, you can use Docker.
-This is specially convenient if you are using a non-supported platform such as MacOS.
+This is especially convenient if you are using a non-supported platform such as MacOS.
+For more information, see :ref:`pymapdl_docker`.
-Visit :ref:`pymapdl_docker` for more information.

-You can also try the Student Version of Ansys products in `Ansys Student Versions <ansys_student_version_>`_.
+You can also download and try `Ansys Student Versions <ansys_student_version_>`_.
-The Student Version is valid during a calendar year with limited capabilities, such as on the number of nodes and elements.
+A Student Version is valid during a calendar year with limited capabilities.
+For example, there is a limit on the number of nodes and elements.

-If you experience problems installing MAPDL on Linux, visit :ref:`missing_dependencies_on_linux`.
+If you experience problems installing MAPDL on Linux, see :ref:`missing_dependencies_on_linux`.

 Launch MAPDL